Islandora-Collaboration-Group/ISLE/docs/Glossary.md

 **Glossary of Terms**

+### Systems

+* **Root User** - the user name or account that by default has access to all commands and files on a Linux or other Unix-like operating system.
+It is also referred to as the root account, root, root user and the superuser.
+[Learn more about root user](http://www.linfo.org/root.html)

+* **Sudo** - short for "super user do" and it allows the user to have root permissions when entered in front of a command.
+[Learn more about sudo](https://www.sudo.ws/intro.html)

+* **SSH** - is a cryptographic network protocol for operating network services securely over an unsecured network.
+The best known example application is for remote login to computer systems by users.
+[Learn more about SSH](https://en.wikipedia.org/wiki/Secure_Shell)

 ### Virtualization

 * **VM**: Virtual Machine - A virtual machine is a software computer that, similar to a physical computer, runs an operating system and applications comprised of specification and configuration files backed by the resources of a host (the physical computer).

-* **Virtualbox**: [VirtualBox](https://www.virtualbox.org/wiki/Downloads)is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+* **Virtualbox**: [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 * **Vagrant**: [Vagrant](https://www.vagrantup.com/) provides easy to configure, reproducible, and portable work environments.
 Vagrant works on Mac, Linux, Windows, and more.
 Within the ISLE project there is a vagrant folder.